ClearC2/clean-webpack/README.md

 where `plugins` is your array of plugins, `pathsToClean` is an [array of paths](https://github.com/johnagan/clean-webpack-plugin#options-and-defaults-optional) you want to clean, and `cleanOptions` is an [option config object](https://github.com/johnagan/clean-webpack-plugin#options-and-defaults-optional).

 Only the first parameter (`plugins`) is required.
 If left blank, the other two will use the defaults below.
-Any arrays/objects passed in here will use the spread operator to combine/overwrite the values below.
+If not, arrays/objects passed in here will be concatenated/shallowly merged onto the defaults below.

 ### Defaults